titobrasolin/Drupal7.Services/README.md

 Drupal7.Services (prerelease) is available in NuGet.

-After installation, create a new instance of DrupalServices passing the url of your to the constructor:
+After installation, create a new instance of DrupalServices passing the url of your service endpoint to the constructor:

     string url = "http://www.strongmonkey.net/services/xmlrpc";
     Drupal7.Services.DrupalServices d = new Drupal7.Services.DrupalServices (url);